 As a bicyclist in Albuquerque, it is critical to put safety first.
 Obey traffic laws, pay attention to the road, and wear a helmet to help prevent bicycle accident injuries.
 Even the most prudent bicyclist, however, is powerless to control the negligence of others.
 In 2018 alone, 366 bicycle accidents were reported in New Mexico.
 These accidents caused 174 minor injuries, 18 serious injuries, and 11 deaths.
-If you have been injured in a bicycle accident, contact our experienced Albuquerque bicycle accident lawyers now for a free consultation.
+If you have been injured in a bike accident, contact our experienced Albuquerque bicycle accident lawyers now for a free consultation.

 Why Choose Our Albuquerque Bicycle Accident Attorneys?